-Dunkirk Mill is located about a half mile out of Nailsworth, on the A46 to Stroud.
-The cycle trail which used to be a private railway line operated by the Midland Railway passes alongside the rear of the mill.
+Dunkirk Mill is located about a half mile out of Nailsworth, on the A46 towards Stroud.
+The Nailsworth to Stroud cycle trail passes right behind the mill on the old LMS railway branch line.

 The mill stood empty for for quite some time after it ceased to be used for it’s former use as hosiery and walking stick manufacture.

-The conversion to flats began with the property boom and was then sold, half-ish finished when the slump followed.
+The conversion to flats began with the property boom in the 80s and was then sold, half finished when the slump followed, probably in 1990.

 Very slowly the conversion continued.
 The mill is now houses flats with a swimming pool in the basement.